ctabin/jchess/README.md

 ### Position's legal moves

-It is very easy to retrieves all the legal move in a position for the color that has the move:
+It is very easy to retrieves all the legal moves in a position for the color that has the move:

 ```java